hsaghir/hsaghir.github.io/_posts/data_science/2016-10-16-theano-workflow.md

 ```

-This is the meat of a making a model with theano!
-There are of course details in the actual implementations that I skipped in the interest of understanding but you can easily figure them out by looking at [this](http://deeplearning.net/tutorial/logreg.html) working theano example!
+This is the meat of making a model with theano!
+There are of course details in the actual implementations that I skipped in the interest of understanding but you can easily figure them out by looking at [this](http://deeplearning.net/tutorial/logreg.html) working theano example.